-Market Abuse Regulation one year in: key issues for employee share plans
+Market Abuse Regulation: some key issues for employee share plans clarified

-The Market Abuse Regulation (“MAR”) came into force throughout the EU one year ago, with significant impact for those of your clients who operate employee share plans.
-In this article we summarise the impact of the MAR on employee share plans, and some important points of clarification from its first year of operation.
+The Market Abuse Regulation (“MAR”) came into force throughout the EU in July 2016, with significant impact for those of your clients who operate employee share plans.
+In this article we summarise the impact of the MAR on employee share plans, and some important points of clarification from its year of operation.

 The MAR: what’s it all about?

 The MAR is intended to create a common framework for the corporate governance of listed companies.

 What does MAR mean for employee share plans?

 The MAR regime includes a number of provisions which affect when options and other share awards can be granted to employees, and when persons discharging managerial responsibilities (“PDMRs”) can deal in shares (which could include exercising options).
 These provisions:

 - impose a common standard across the EU for determining when a closed period exists;